Chico Buarque: Early life and career

 Buarque was born in Rio de Janeiro on 19 June 1944.
-He came from an intellectually privileged family background—his father Sérgio Buarque de Holanda was a well-known historian, sociologist and journalist and his mother Maria Amélia Cesário Alvim was a painter and pianist.
-He is also brother of the singer Miúcha and politician Ana de Hollanda.
+He came from an intellectually privileged family background—his father Sérgio Buarque de Holanda was a well-known historian, sociologist and journalist, and his mother Maria Amélia Cesário Alvim was a painter and pianist.
+He is also the brother of the singers Miúcha, Cristina Buarque, and politician Ana de Hollanda.
 As a child, he was impressed by the musical style of bossa nova, specifically the work of Tom Jobim and João Gilberto.
 He was also interested in writing, composing his first short story at 18 years old and studying European literature, also at a young age.
 One of his most consuming interests, however, was playing football, beginning at age four, and he still played regularly in his 60s.
 During his childhood, he lived in Rio de Janeiro, São Paulo and Rome.

 Before becoming a musician, Buarque decided at one point to study architecture at the University of São Paulo, but this choice did not lead to a career in that field; Buarque often skipped classes.

-He made his public debut as musician and composer in 1964, rapidly building his reputation at music festivals and television variety shows when bossa nova came to light and Nara Leão recorded three of his songs.
-His eponymous debut album exemplified his future work, with catchy sambas characterized by inventive wordplay and an undercurrent of nostalgic tragedy.
+He made his public debut as a musician and composer in 1964, rapidly building his reputation at music festivals and television variety shows when bossa nova came to light and Nara Leão recorded three of his songs.
+His eponymous debut album exemplified his future work, with catchy sambas characterised by inventive wordplay and an undercurrent of nostalgic tragedy.
 Buarque had his first hit with "A Banda" in 1966, written about a marching band, and soon released several more singles.
 Although playing bossa nova, during his career, samba and Música popular brasileira would also be widely explored.
 Despite that, Buarque was criticized by two of the leading musicians at the time, Caetano Veloso and Gilberto Gil as they believed his musical style was overly conservative.
 However, an existentially themed play that Buarque wrote and composed in 1968, Roda Viva ("Live Circle"), was frowned upon by the military government and Buarque served a short prison sentence because of it.
 He left Brazil for Italy for 18 months in 1970, returning to write his first novel in 1972, which was not targeted by censors.